 In the event of a spill, the spill shall be cleaned up as soon as possible in accordance with the Fulton Hogan Spill Response Guideline.
 The area affected shall be inspected and cleaned, and measures taken to prevent a recurrence.
 Spill kits are to be restocked following deployment.
-An OFI shall be generated to record the nature of the spill, cause, response, and remedial action required/taken.
+An Opportunity for Improvement (OFI) shall be generated to record the nature of the spill, cause, response, and remedial action required/taken.